dziyaulaffan/latexwordcounter/README.md

 - **Single-pass parsing** of LaTeX source with no compilation required
 - **Selective counting** - choose which elements to include (body text, footnotes, captions, etc.)
 - **Colour-coded verbose view** showing exactly how each part of your document was classified
-- **Handles LaTeX structure properly** - recognizes preamble, citations, math environments, tables, figures, bibliography entries
+- **Handles LaTeX structure properly** - recognises preamble, citations, math environments, tables, figures, bibliography entries
 - **Complete privacy** - all processing happens client-side, nothing is uploaded or stored

 ## Usage